 On August 24, 2004, United entered into an agreement to acquire Liberty Bancshares, Inc., Conyers, Georgia for \$36.1 million in shares of United and cash.
 The transaction is expected to close in the fourth quarter of 2004.
-United plans to grow organically and with the selective opening of de novo offices.
-Other than its pending acquisitions of Liberty and Eagle, United has no other acquisitions pending or specifically under consideration.
-However, reviewing acquisition opportunities will continue to be a focus of United's growth strategy to extend its reach into new or existing markets.

 INFORMATION ABOUT EAGLE NATIONAL BANK